JorgeRojo/slack-bitbucket-merge-control-chrome-extension/CODE_STYLE.md

 - Avoid comments in code, try to describe all with good naming for functions and variables
 - Add comments in code only when you consider the logic too complicate and could be difficult to deduce from the code context.
+- Add a comment always for each line that contains regular expressions an explain que regular expression result.
+- Add a comment always for each constant tha contains milliseconds as value.

 - Keep README updated with new features
+-

 ## Version Control